Ultimate Guide to Toxin-Free, Clean Drinking Water at Home

 These chemicals have been linked to kidney and testicular cancer, thyroid disease, liver damage, developmental toxicity, ulcerative colitis, high cholesterol, pregnancy-induced preeclampsia and hypertension, and immune dysfunction.

-Unfortunately, PFA’s can be found in drinking water.
+Unfortunately, PFAs can be found in drinking water.

-You can click here to learn more about PFA’s.
+You can click here to learn more about PFAs.

-How To Find Out If Your Drinking Water Is Safe
+How To Find Out if Your Drinking Water is Safe

-If your main source of drinking water is tap water and you are on city water you can contact your local water district and request a water quality report.
-I don’t really recommend this though because not only can these reports be difficult to analyze but also because the government’s standards for what they consider “safe” are pretty low.
+If your primary source of drinking water is tap water and you are on city water, you can contact your local water district and request a water quality report.

 Also, legal limits for contaminants in drinking water haven’t been updated for nearly 20 years.